 Submit requests directly from Slack and automatically send them to the relevant team in Linear.
 Eliminate cluttered channels and reduce context switching.

-This feature essentially validated the solution I had built but it came with superpower steroids!
+I'm happy that this feature essentially validated the solution I had built but it came with steroids.